 To immediately answer the question, PCI compliance is currently not mandated by any federal regulations, within the United States.
 There are several states with state-level laws that may refer to PCI compliance, but overall, there is no law that mandates PCI compliance in the United States, or the United Kingdom.

-However, it’s in your best interest to be PCI DSS compliant, as it offers several layers of protection to both the consumer, and the retailer.
+It’s in your best interest to be PCI DSS compliant, as it offers several layers of protection to both the consumer, and the retailer.
 It protects the credit cardholder against theft and data breaches, and this also helps to minimize the damage of a data breach against your business.

 The PCI Security Council has outlined 12 general steps to ensuring PCI DSS compliance, but there are also over 200 sub-requirements, depending on your type of business.
 Not all of the sub-requirements may be applicable to you.
 However, the 12 general steps as outlined by the PCI Security Council are as follows: